renmuller/AWS-Study-Links/README.md

 #
 **AWS-Study-Links**
-Study links to help pass the AWS CCP exam (and even a few for the SAA too)!
+Study links to help pass the AWS Certified Cloud Practitioner (CLF C01) exam (and even a few for the Associate Levels too)!

 **Starter**